Although airlines can’t influence how travel demands will change in the wake of the pandemic, they can pursue ways to emerge stronger than ever.

 During that same period, many smaller airlines went bankrupt, and the market has consolidated.
 In the United States, many airlines collapsed after 9/11 or during the 2008 global financial crisis, leaving four big players: American Airlines, Delta Airlines, United Airlines, and Southwest Airlines.
 2019 saw more than 30 airlines cease operations in the wake of another wave of bankruptcies.

 In Europe, low-cost carriers such as EasyJet and Ryanair brought prices down, forcing many others to do the same.
-This can be seen in the revenue per seat kilometre (shown above), which has decreased since 2015 when Ryanair started to significantly increase the number of aircraft and transported passengers.
+This can be seen in the revenue per seat kilometer (shown above), which has decreased since 2015 when Ryanair started to significantly increase the number of aircraft and transport passengers.

-But now we’re in the midst of a global pandemic.
+But now we’re amid a global pandemic.
 In March, the big European carriers stopped their flights to China.
-In the following months, more than two-thirds of all flights in Europe had been cancelled.
-Lufthansa was operating only 5 percent of its scheduled flights and had completely stopped the operations of Austrian Airlines, Brussels Airlines, and Air Dolomiti.
+In the following months, more than two-thirds of all flights in Europe had been canceled.
+Lufthansa was operating only 5% of its scheduled flights and had completely stopped the operations of Austrian Airlines, Brussels Airlines, and Air Dolomiti.
 Ryanair stopped almost all flights, reevaluating the situation on a weekly basis.
 EasyJet grounded its entire operation.
 The US market only saw a small decrease in March.
-That changed quickly however, given the rapid growth of COVID-19 cases.
-Announcements came from the big carriers, such as American Airlines, which suspended 60 percent of its capacity in April and 80 percent in May.
+That changed quickly, however, given the rapid growth of COVID-19 cases.
+Announcements came from the big carriers, such as American Airlines, which suspended 60% of its capacity in April and 80% in May.
 In Asia, India closed its domestic market at the end of March, and Qantas and Air New Zealand suspended all international flights.

 Some airlines quickly went bankrupt.
 Flybe, Europe’s largest independent regional airline with 8 million passengers per year, collapsed in early March.
 In the United States, Trans States Airlines and Compass Airlines, which had operated regional flights for United and American Airlines, ceased their operations.